iphonemd/HighPoint/vcards/README-VCARDS.md

    ```

 ### Step 4: Add Team Photos (Optional)

+EDIT PHOTOS WEBP IN PHOTOPEA.COM (FREE TO USE)
 1. Create a folder: `images/team/`
 2. Add photos for each team member (recommended: 400x400px, square)
 3. Update the HTML from: